udisch/ZohoChromeExtension/README.md

 gulp babel

 Note the files in the scripts folder will be overwritten!
-Only edit the scripts under `scripts.babel`
+Only edit the scripts under /scripts.babel

 Build:
 gulp build